pmelchior/pygmmis/README.md

    For difficult situations, or if you are not happy with the convergence, you may want to experiment with your own initialization.
 All you have to do is set `gmm.amp`, `gmm.mean`, and `gmm.covar` to desired values and use `init_method='none'`.

-6. Decide to freeze out any components.
-This makes sense if you *know* some of the properties of the components.
+7. Decide to freeze out any components.
+This makes sense if you *know* some of the parameters of the components.
 You can freeze amplitude, mean, or covariance of any component by listing them in a dictionary, e.g:

    ```python
    frozen={"amp": [1,2], "mean": [], "covar": [1]}